aglushkov/jat/README.md

 ```

 ### 1.4.
 Defining has_many relationship
-Any relationship be default has option `many: false`, we should redefine it:
+Any relationship by default has option `many: false`, we should redefine it:
 ```ruby
   class UsersSerializer < Jat
     relationship :roles, serializer: RolesSerializer, many: true